Concordium/concordium-node-sdk-js/README.md

 }
 ```
 Furthermore there are different versions, based on Protocol version, of a baker's accountInfo.
-In protocol version 4 the concept of baker pools were introduced, so to get baker pool information, one should confirm the version first with `isBakerAccountV0` or `isBakerAccountV1`.
+In protocol version 4 the concept of baker pools was introduced, so to get baker pool information one should confirm the version with `isBakerAccountV0` or `isBakerAccountV1`.

 ```js
 ...